 My name is Claire Woolmer and I am proud to be the Assistant Principal leading Phase One which is for our youngest children from age 2-7 years.
 I have had the privilege of working with many delightful children and their families for many years here at Milestone.
 I have also had the pleasure of observing the progress that the children make when they become active and independent learners as they move through the school, having laid the foundations when they were very young.

 The Phase One provision at Milestone Academy is based on the main site in New Ash Green.
 Children from the ages of 2 to 7 years old are provided with a sensory based, interactive curriculum which covers all the strands of the Foundation Stage and Key Stage One curriculums.
 The classes at Milestone Academy provide a warm and welcoming environment for the children and endeavour to make the initial transition from home to school an enjoyable experience.
-There are currently eight classes: –
+There are currently six classes:

 Active learning is the key to all experiences in the Phase One classrooms and access to structured programmes provides for the development of mobility and self-help skills to enable the child to become independent.

-Key elements to develop skills
+Key elements to develop skills:

-Active learning experiences through sensory based activities.
+• Active learning experiences through sensory based activities

-Structured routine and consistent expectations.
+• Structured routine and consistent expectations

 • Play based curriculum

-• Total communication approach to develop individual communication systems.
+• Total communication approach to develop individual communication systems

-• Daily observations of pupil interactions and the learning taking place to inform future planning.
+• Daily observations of pupil interactions and the learning taking place to inform future planning

 • Multi –professional teamwork

 • Working closely with families